LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-abstract.rst

 State is transitional application data that can be viewed or changed by external interaction.
 Though state is abstract, programmers interact with it using CRUD operations.

-Imagine viewing, or reading, the state as it transitions through each of the following interactions:
+Imagine viewing, or reading, the state of an application's data as it transitions through each of the following interactions:

 #. **Before creating**: Empty state
 #. **After creating**: Initial state